croessner/nauthilus-ui/README.md

 The UI supports both light and dark themes:

 - A theme toggle button is available in the top bar (moon/sun icon)
-- Your theme preference is automatically saved in the browser's localStorage
+- Your theme preference is automatically saved in the browser's localStorage (this is the only setting that still uses localStorage)
 - The theme setting persists between browser sessions
 - Dark mode reduces eye strain in low-light environments